mattermost/docs/source/cloud/cloud-integrations/integrations-faq.md

 ## Where should I install my integrations?

-For self-hosted deployments in small setups you might host integrations on the same server on which Mattermost is installed.
-For larger deployments you can setup a separate server for integrations, or add them to the server on which the external application is hosted - for example, if you're self-hosting a Jira server you could deploy a Jira integration on the Jira server itself.
+You can set up a separate server for integrations, or add them to the server on which the external application is hosted - for example, if you're self-hosting a Jira server you could deploy a Jira integration on the Jira server itself.

 When self-hosting restrictions are less strict, AWS, Heroku, and other public cloud options could also be used.